takehaya/Vinbero/README.md

 Please raise issue with use case description if you want to any SRv6 functions not implemented yet or let's make a contribution!

 ## Required package
-* linux: 5.8<=x
+* linux: 5.15.15<=x
-  * It means that the version you are testing is 5.8 or higher.
+  * It means that the version you are testing is 5.15.15.
 Actually, if BTF supports it, I think there is no problem.
 * golang: 1.3<=x
-* clang: 9<=x
+* clang: 12

 ## Setup
 ```